Indigenous Education Strategy Newsletter - Issue 6

 Transition Support Unit officially launched

-The Minister for Education, the Hon Peter Chandler officially opened the Transition Support Unit on Monday 20 November 2015.
-The Minister was joined by a large number of key stakeholders to formally open the Darwin office in the Terminal One Building located on the Stuart Highway, Winnellie.
+The minister responsible for education officially opened the Transition Support Unit on Monday 20 November 2015.
+The minister was joined by a large number of key stakeholders to formally open the Darwin office in the Terminal One Building located on the Stuart Highway, Winnellie.

 Rob Picton, Director TSU commented, “The team is highly focused on providing a safe and successful education experience through to Year 12.
 A feature of our work will be intensive support to Indigenous families and students who are attending residential boarding facilities across the Territory and interstate”.